Substance Use Disorder

 When beginning a substance use disorder treatment plan, it is extremely important that you be screened for mental health issues.
 Both of these concerns must be treated simultaneously in order for you to be able to overcome your addiction.
 Left untreated, many people end up relapsing in order to try and self-medicate their mental health issues.
 Treatment options for mental health issues often include some type of behavioral therapy, and in some cases medications that help to control your symptoms.

-Substance use disorder treatment has come a very long way in the last two decades thanks to research and countless different studies.
+Treatment for substance abuse in Philadelphia has come a very long way in the last two decades thanks to research and countless different studies.
 Each individual’s treatment plan will be different, taking into account both the substance they are addicted to, how long and how much they have been using, and their symptoms.
 The most common types of substance use disorder treatment include:

 - Detoxification & Withdrawal Treatment